blackmirroxx/myCurses/README.md

 sh ./chechC++Version.sh
 ```

-The result shoul look like this :
+The results shoul look like this :

 ```bash
 c++98: #define __cplusplus 199711L